-“I’m recreating Earth’s people on your planet.”
+“I’m recreating Earth’s life on your planet.”
 Nakayama swept her wing across the horizon.
 Nemo assumed she was explaining the rainbows.
-“The land from the asteroids should be sufficient.”
+“Land from the asteroids should be sufficient.”
 She mimed asteroids crashing into the oceans.
 Nemo assumed she was explaining what he already knew: asteroids caused the tidal waves, floods, and rainbows.
-“I’m assembling the ashes of Earth into the principle components of its population.
-It will take generations upon generations of simulated humans, who will represent the diversity of Earth’s life more and more accurately over time.
+“I’m assembling the ashes of Earth into the principal components of its population.
+It will take generations upon generations of simulated humans, who will represent the diversity of Earth’s life increasingly accurately over time.
 When these simulacra die, the information they represent will recycle in my Hurricane, then return to your world in a series of machine-learning processes.
 You’ve eaten centipede, so if your immortality ever wears off, you’ll be recycled as well.
 You could feed your children centipedes to link them to my Hurricane and let them cycle after death.”
 How could she convey this without words?
 She made an arm, plucked a centipede, and held it to her Hurricane, which filled the sky like rusty clouds.

 “I know I can’t explain this verbally.
 Please, let me give you my knowledge.”
-She hesitated; she couldn’t just stick a tentacle into Nemo’s skull.
+She hesitated; she’d never stick a tentacle into Nemo’s skull.
 She’d transfer data the old-fashioned way.
 “While testing prototypes of my mind-merging technology, I checked the memory banks by storing files I had on hand—mostly public-domain philosophy texts, and my favorite manga.
-It’s all still in my legacy files.”
+They’re all in my legacy files.”
 Nakayama’s robes pulsed and released thousands of books, which propelled her skyward.
 “Learn what you can from them.
 I promise I’ll return.”

-Nakayama zoomed on steam back into the sky.
+Nakayama zoomed skyward on steam.
 As soon as she merged with the Mountain, she wirelessly instructed ZAP’s bird-pilot to shout: “Commander Lucille!
 Prepare to fire our Super Heart Beam!”